Call Us for a Free Consultation

 Breath Test DUI Attorney in Las Vegas, NV

-If you submitted to a breath test after a DUI arrest in Las Vegas, Nevada, or in any of the surrounding areas in Clark County, then contact an experienced DUI defense attorney at Gallo Law Office.
+If you submitted to a breath test after a DUI arrest in Las Vegas, Nevada, or in any of the surrounding areas in Clark County, then contact an experienced DUI defense attorney at Gallo Criminal Defense Las Vegas.
 Local law enforcement officers (including the Las Vegas Metropolitan Police and the Nevada Highway Patrol) use a breath test instrument called the Intoxilyzer which is manufactured by CMI, Inc.

 Attorney James C. Gallo is experienced in fighting to have the breath test results excluded for a variety of reasons including the failure to comply with statutory and administrative rules for administering the tests and maintaining the breath test instruments.